Chart Color Schemes

 Age

-The median age in Hallett Cove is 43 years, which is significantly higher than Greater Adelaide's average of 39 years, and also older than Australia's median age of 38 years.
+The median age in Hallett Cove is 43 years, significantly higher than Greater Adelaide's average of 39 years, which is also older than Australia's median age of 38 years.
 Compared to Greater Adelaide, Hallett Cove has a higher proportion of residents aged 65-74 (13.7%) but fewer residents aged 25-34 (10.5%).
-According to the 2021 Census, the population aged 75 to 84 grew from 4.6% to 6.5%, while the 55 to 64 age group decreased from 15.7% to 14.3%.
+According to the 2021 Census, the 75 to 84 age group increased from 4.6% to 6.5% of Hallett Cove's population, while the 55 to 64 age group decreased from 15.7% to 14.3%.
 By 2041, demographic projections indicate significant shifts in Hallett Cove's age structure.
-The 75 to 84 age group is expected to grow by 46%, reaching 1,223 people from the previous total of 837.
-Notably, the combined age groups of 65 and above will account for 88% of the total population growth.
-In contrast, both the 55 to 64 and 25 to 34 age groups are projected to decrease in number.
+The 75 to 84 age group is expected to grow by 46%, reaching 1,223 people from the current 837.
+Notably, the combined age groups of 65 and above will account for 88% of total population growth in Hallett Cove, reflecting its aging demographic profile.
+Conversely, both the 55 to 64 and 25 to 34 age groups are projected to decrease in number.